ErikMLysfjord/beerbuddy/sustainability.md

 Initially, we used Docker and PostgreSQL as a relational database is capable of handling large datasets in an efficient way.
 However, due to restrictions on Docker usage, we had to switch our database.

 We now use SQLite, a lightweight, file-based relational database, for efficiency and sustainability.
 Its small footprint saves energy as it doesn't require a separate server process.
 Plus, its support for complex queries reduces CPU usage by minimizing the need for multiple joins.
-We have a table for beers, a table for breweries, a table for comments, a table for users, and a table for votes.
-This means that we can easily fetch all the information we need with as few joins as possible.
+In addition to SQLite, it is also possible to use MySQL as the database for this project.
+MySQL is a powerful, open-source relational database system that is very fast and reliable.
+It can handle large datasets and supports complex queries, similar to SQLite.
+To use MySQL, please follow the instructions provided [here](./backend/README.md#run-backend-and-database-with-mysql).
+Please note that using MySQL may require more resources than SQLite, but it can provide better performance for larger datasets.

 ## GraphQL